Twas The Night After Christmas: A Newfoundland Mummer Story

 The mummers, they fell, with each name she would nail.

-Her method?
-Her madness?
-No one could say.
+Her method or madness?
+No one could say,

-No means of disguise would lead her astray.
+No trick of disguise could lead her astray.

 And then, in a twinkling, there stood but one.